 Security transactions are accounted for on the date the securities are purchased or sold (trade date).
 Realized gains and losses are reported on an identified cost basis.
 Interest income is recognized on the accrual basis, including amortization of premiums and accretion of discounts.
 Dividend and distribution income is recorded on the ex-dividend date.
 Distributions received from the Company's investments in master limited partnerships ("MLPs") generally are comprised of ordinary income, capital gains and return of capital from the MLPs.
 The Company allocates distributions between investment income and return of capital based on estimates made at the time such distributions are received.
-Such estimates are based on historical information available from each MLP and other industry sources.
+Such estimates are based on information provided by each MLP and other industry sources.
 These estimates may subsequently be revised based on actual allocations received from MLPs after their tax reporting periods are concluded, as the actual character of these distributions is not known until after the fiscal year end of the Company.

-For the period from December 1, 2010 through February 28, 2011, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
-For this period, the Company has estimated approximately 11 percent as investment income and approximately 89 percent as return of capital.
+For the period from July 30, 2010 through November 30, 2010, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
+For this period, the Company had estimated approximately 11 percent of total distributions as investment income and approximately 89 percent as return of capital.